brains93/MALfunction/index.md

 # MALfunction

-# IF you are seeing this page you are to early, this is currently a WIP and is being worked on
+# IF you are seeing this page you are to0 early, this is currently a WIP and is being worked on

 ## Introduction to the MALfunction Hackathon